+An attacker can decipher an encrypted block by modifying padding bytes and watching the server response.
+It takes a maximum of 256 SSL 3.0 requests to decrypt a single byte.
 This means that once every 256 requests, the server will accept the modified value.
-The attacker does not need to know the encryption method or key to pull off this attack.
+The attacker does not need to know the encryption method or key.
 Using automated tools, an attacker can retrieve the plaintext character by character.
-This could easily be a password, a cookie, a session or other sensitive data.
+This could easily be a password, a cookie, a session, or other sensitive data.

 - Use TLS 1.1 or TLS 1.2

-This is a Wireshark capture of a ServerHello message (response to ClientHello), selecting NULL compression method which means that no compression will be used.
+This is a Wireshark capture of a Server Hello message (response to Client Hello).
+The server selects the NULL compression method which means that no compression will be used.

-Cookie:adm=0 into the victim’s cookie, the server will append only 0 to the compressed response since
+Cookie:adm=0 into the victim’s cookie.
+The server will append only

-- Upgrade browser to the latest version
+- Upgrade your browser to the latest version

 - Be served from a server that uses HTTP-level compression

-- Reflect user-input in HTTP response bodies
+- Reflect user input in HTTP response bodies

 - Disable HTTP compression